bonitasoft/bonita-doc/md/actor-filter-archetype.md

 ##### Implementation XML file

-The implementation XML file is located in _src/main/resources/[actor filter name].impl_ by default.
+The implementation XML file is located in _src/main/resources-filtered/[artifactId].impl_ by default.
 The connector definition XSD is available in _schemas/connector-implementation-descriptor.xsd_, you can import it in a IDE to get completion.

 ![Connector implementation xsd overview](images/connector-impl-xsd-overview.png)